-Example: An employee receives a call at 8 in the evening at home, and is requested to arrive at work the next morning at 10.
-Besides the night hours between 9 p.m. and 6 a.m., the time remaining between the emergency call and the employee's arrival at work is 5 hours, due to which the emergency money is paid.
+An employee receives a call at 8 in the evening at home, and is requested to arrive at work the next morning at

+10. Besides the night work hours between 9 p.m. and 6 a.m., the time remaining between the emergency call and the employee's arrival at work is 5 hours, due to which the emergency money is paid.

-The usual amount of the emergency compensation is ≤ 18 .
-However, if the employee must leave for work immediately after the emergency call, the amount of the compensation is ≤ 25 .
-If the call to work means that the employee's shift entered in the work shift schedule begins at most an hour earlier, the amount of the emergency compensation is ≤ 10 .
+The normal amount of the emergency compensation is $\[\] 28$ as of 1 September 2023.
+However, if the employee must leave for work immediately after the emergency call, the amount of the compensation is $\[\] 40$.
+If the call to work means that the employee's shift entered in the work shift schedule begins at most an hour earlier, the amount of the emergency compensation is $\[\] 16$.